-If you don’t see the answer to your question here, please give call us at 603-465-2113 or send an e-mail to firstname.lastname@example.org.
-We realize that your pet is important and we always strive to provide information that will be helpful to our customers.
+If you don’t see the answer to your question here, please check out our policy and procedure tab!
+If you still have questions feel free to call or text us at 603-465-2113 or send an email to firstname.lastname@example.org.We feel that each pet is important and we always strive to provide information that will be helpful to our customers.

 Q: Why does my dog need grooming?

 A: All dogs need grooming at some point.
 It can be done at home or done professionally.
 Regular grooming helps keep your dog clean and enables you to become aware of any skin issues, bumps, possible ear infections and other potential problems.
 It is an opportunity to examine your dog, ensuring that he or she is healthy and does not require treatment.

 Q: How much will it cost to groom my dog?

 A: The cost of grooming a pet is based on the amount of time it takes.
 Our base price list assumes that your dog is on a regular grooming schedule, gets regular grooming maintenance at home, and is well behaved for the grooming process.
 The total cost will be dependent on your dog’s behavior and coat condition, as these factors will affect the total time and products required.

 Q: When should a puppy start getting familiar with the grooming process?

 A: A puppy’s first trip to a grooming salon would ideally be at 8-12 weeks of age for an introductory bath and brush.
 In some cases, we will be able to do a little bit of neatening and nail trimming.
 You can let your puppy ease into the process.
 Your groomer can give suggestions on how to start conditioning your puppy for grooming.
 When bathing puppies at home, be sure to use a puppy safe shampoo and that your puppy’s coat is brushed and combed out before and after the bath.
 If you haven’t been able to groom your puppy at an early age, don’t give up.
 Some dogs take longer than others to become comfortable with the grooming process.